PhilNad/with-respect-to/README.md

 - Accessible.
 Information is accessible from a variety of interfaces on Linux (Python, Julia, Bash).
 - Minimalist.
 The API contains as few methods as possible.

+## Differences With tf2
+Although this library might seem to be similar to [tf2](http://wiki.ros.org/tf2), there are notable differences that should be taken into account when choosing which one to use:
+- ### **1.** tf2 requires running the ROS ecosystem, WRT does not.
+  If you are already running ROS for other reasons, it might make more sense to continue using it.
+However, it might seem excessive to run the whole ROS ecosystem for the sole reason of recording transformations.
+- ### **2.**  tf2 does transformation interpolation, WRT does not.
+  One of the primary use case for tf2 is to linearly interpolate poses through time.
+WRT does not do such operation and assumes that all transformations are exact at the time at which they are accessed.
+If the previous pose of a moving frame must be recorded, a timestamp can be appended to the name of the frame to differentiate between the older and newer frames.
+- ### **3** tf2 is designed as a distributed system while WRT is designed as a centralized system.
+  While it is possible (and easy) to use WRT over ethernet through [a network file system](https://ubuntu.com/server/docs/service-nfs), it is certainly [not optimal](https://www.sqlite.org/useovernet.html).
+Conversely, while it is possible to use tf2 in a setup consisting in a single machine, it really shines when used by many machines over a network.
+However, be wary of the [bandwidth requirements](http://wiki.ros.org/tf2/Design#tf_messages_do_not_deal_with_low_bandwidth_networks_well) imposed by the frequent transfer of [ROS messages](https://docs.ros.org/en/lunar/api/geometry_msgs/html/msg/TransformStamped.html) over the network.

 ## Performances
 Currently, a GET operation performed from within Bash takes about 0.009 seconds to execute while a SET operation from Bash takes about 0.04 seconds.
 This is reasonable and allows any program that can run bash commands to use the interface.